noBorderCompany/whmcs_payment_module/readme.md

 ---

-Thank you for using the noBorder Crypto Payment Gateway for WooCommerce!
+Thank you for using the noBorder Crypto Payment Gateway for WHMCS!
 We appreciate your business.

 ---